Ownership of academic publications

 Sherpa Romeo is an international database that contains the open access policies of publishers and the open access self-archiving policies of academic journals.

-Yet another way of sharing your work as open material is to make use of the Taverne Amendment.
+Yet another way of sharing your work as open material is to make use of You share, we take care !.
 This procedure is for short academic publications, i.e. works that are about 10,000 words long (the length of an academic article, a conference paper or a book chapter).
 You can share your work as open material in this manner regardless of the provisions of any contract you have concluded with a publisher.
 A condition is that publication cannot take place within six months of initial publication and that your work is uploaded to the TU Delft Repository.
 The Taverne Amendment grants you the personal right to publish your work at your sole request as the author of the work concerned